Place content here. This is a site-wide alert banner.

 Yale University does not typically cost share effort on a voluntary basis, consistent with its objectives of receiving fair compensation from sponsors for research and scholarly activity conducted at the University.
 A voluntary commitment of uncompensated effort should be made only where the competitive circumstances or perceived institutional benefit of receiving the award are deemed to be sufficiently strong to warrant the commitment.
 See Section 1316.5 regarding uncompensated summer effort.
-According to 2 CFR 200 (OMB Circular A-81), voluntary cost sharing on federal research proposals is not expected and cannot be used as a factor during merit review of applications or proposals.
+According to 2 CFR 200 (Uniform Guidance), voluntary cost sharing on federal research proposals is not expected and cannot be used as a factor during merit review of applications or proposals.
 Voluntary committed cost sharing should not be included in the proposal unless explicitly described in the notice of funding opportunity.

 Approval for voluntary committed cost sharing must be obtained from the Dean for self-support units or the Provost for FAS units prior to the preparation of the budget and budget justification.

 Note: Both department chair and department business office approval is required prior to making a request to the Dean for self-support units or the Provost for FAS units.